Loading figure…

 Chuck Grassley supports free trade agreements and has voted in favor of various trade deals, believing they are essential for economic growth.
 He has consistently advocated for promoting free trade with countries like Peru, Oman, and in the context of CAFTA.

-Position extraction pending on 6 issues: Foreign Aid, Climate, Education, School Curriculum, Criminal Justice, Tech Regulation.
+Position extraction pending on 8 issues: Foreign Policy, Economy & Jobs, Climate, Education, School Curriculum, Criminal Justice, Tech Regulation, Elections & Campaigns.

 Jun 3, 2026 · Congress.gov